Part of our Camulos Roman Colchester Trail!

 For now, we bid you farewell.
 Please visit Colchester in person one day and enjoy a unique heritage experience.

 Sadly, the Normans very efficiently destroyed Roman Colchester.
 We can only guess at what they found when William the Conqueror followed up on his victory at the Battle of Hastings in 1066 and began his reconstruction of the once proud capital of Roman Britain.
 A collapsed and much decayed site - an unexplained enigma and inspiration for such tales as King Arthur.
 The Normans bequeathed us a lot of evidence of re-used Roman materials that is to be seen today in our churches, Colchester Castle, St John's Abbey walls, etc. Less obvious though is the amount of limestone that was needed for the mortar for these new buildings.
 We have no idea what limestone based stonework in the form of public art, columns, architectural features, etc. was smashed to pieces to feed the fires that produced the all important limestone mortar.
 Who knows what fascinating inscriptions were lost by this act of reconstruction?
 We will never know and must, instead, rely on what snippets our archaeologists uncover as time goes by.

-Where else in Britain can claim such a heritage as that which we have in Colchester?
+Where else in Britain can be claimed to have such a heritage as that which we have in Colchester?